Adrenaline-pumping rides and cool attractions make amusement parks a summertime staple.

 11. Being young and alone

 While most theme parks are designed for children, that doesn’t mean parents can just drop off the kids and wave bye-bye.
 Disney World prohibits unaccompanied minors under 14.
-SeaWorld suggests that visitors 13 and younger be accompanied by an adult but does specifically state that young kids will actually be turned away at the gate.
+SeaWorld suggests that visitors 13 and younger be accompanied by an adult but does not specifically state that young kids will actually be turned away at the gate.

 12. Feeding the animals